DeanLemans/deanlemans.github.io/content/00-raw/my-references/Discipline.md

 # Motivation

 A reason for doing or acting a certain way.
-Motivation is the starting point (short-term) for doing something, and if you want to do something long term you need
+Motivation is the starting point (shortterm) for doing something, and if you want to do something long term you need